-Under the gentle pur of the engine I pulled up to our mooring just off young island, not very young I would say, given the size of the rock I would estimate it’s at least 90 years old, that’s older than my dear old nan was, she was a good lady (most the time).
+Under the gentle purr of the engine, I pulled up to our mooring just off young island, not very young, I would say, given the size of the rock, I would estimate it’s at least 90 years old, that’s older than my dear old nan was, she was a good lady (most the time).
 Xenophiles had established themselves all over this beautiful rock structure to which our sister ship in the company Argo could be seen, you remember her from a previous blog where she features in a photo, that’s right features, don’t forget who the main act of this show is, it’s all about the Ocean Star.
 I motored up to our mooring, which involved an early morning dive by Ash to recover the mooring line.
-Luckily during this time he had his own excitement and was confronted by an octopus and Ash had this to say on his encounter, “So there I was, minding my own business and all of a sudden this mini Kraken creature came at me like a thing possessed, it flared out at me to intimidate me but I wasn’t having any of it, I tried to flare back at it and scare him away but it didn’t work, luckily I had some whole milk in my cereal that morning and my dairy intolerance kicked in at the right time and successfully made my own Ink cloud if you will to disappear within” a truly startling encounter that honestly would be worth of a scene in the next blue planet documentaries.
+Luckily during this time, he had his own excitement and was confronted by an octopus.
+Ash had this to say on his encounter, “So there I was, minding my own business, and all of a sudden this mini Kraken creature came at me like a thing possessed, it flared out at me to intimidate me, but I wasn’t having any of it, I tried to flare back at it and scare him away, but it didn’t work, luckily I had some whole milk in my cereal that morning, and my dairy intolerance kicked in at the right time and successfully made my own Ink cloud if you will to disappear within” a truly startling encounter that honestly would be worthy of a scene in the next blue planet documentaries.

-Obviously after all this excitement and the overwhelming nature of the first passage the crew was given till lunch to rest up.
-Vegetarians were in for a treat at lunch with stir fry and spring rolls being served and it was a delicious.
-Excitement then continued in the day as marine biology followed after lunch, that’s my class, we learnt about various types of gastropods and mollusks, did they absorb any information, I guess Exam 2 will let us know the answer to that but only a few were asleep while listening to my beautiful monotone so i’ll take that as a win.
+Obviously, after all this excitement and the overwhelming nature of the first passage, the crew was given till lunch to rest up.
+Vegetarians were in for a treat at lunch with stir fry and spring rolls being served, and it was delicious.
+Excitement then continued in the day as marine biology followed after lunch, that’s my class, we learned about various types of gastropods and mollusks, did they absorb any information, I guess Exam 2 will let us know the answer to that.
+Still, only a few were asleep while listening to my beautiful monotone, so I’ll take that as a win.